• Skip to primary navigation

 • Omit the pomegranate molasses.
 It might be hard to find at your local grocery store.
 I buy my molasses from the Middle Eastern supermarket or Amazon.

 • Substitute dried mint for fresh mint.
-Fresh mint is better, however, dried mint works too.
+Fresh mint is better, but dried mint works, too.

 • Mash a spicy pepper with the garlic for some heat.
-Chop a spicy pepper, then add it to the bowl that you mashed the garlic into a paste (with the mashed garlic still in there).
+Chop a spicy pepper and mash it with the garlic into a paste.

-• Char the eggplant on a gas burner in the kitchen if no grill available.
+• Char the outside of the eggplant on a gas burner in the kitchen if no grill is available.
 Use tongs to hold the eggplant over the burner.
-Once the eggplant outer skin is charred, add the eggplant to a baking dish and cook in the oven at 400 ℉ (205 ℃) until soft for about 20 minutes.
+Char the eggplant flesh, then move it to a baking dish (or baking sheet).
+Bake in the oven at 400 ℉ (205 ℃) until soft for about 20 minutes.
+Charred eggplant brings out an amazing flavor of the eggplant.

 Equipment